PraneetNeuro/DC-GAN/README.md

 # Deep Convolutional Generative Adversarial Networks
 A GAN built based on Convolutional Neural Networks.
+This is a library that'll help you train GAN models with your own data.

 # Overview of GAN
 The GAN involves two neural networks, a generator neural network and a discriminator neural network.